geigerzaehler/beets-check/README.md

 and `ERROR` lines are sent to stderr, so you will still see the progressbar.

-If you have changed one of your files on purpose, its checksum most certainly will have changed, too.
-So go ahead and update the database.
+When you change your files through beets, using the `modfiy` command for example, the plugin will [update the checksums automatically](#automatic-update).
+However, if you change files manually, you also need to update the checksums manually.
 ```
 $ beet check -u 'album:Sgt.
 Pepper'
 Updating checksums:  2/13 [15%]
 ```

-Oftentimes it is possible to fix integrity errors in MP3 files.
-Since `v0.9.2` *beets-check* can do this for you, but you will need the *mp3val* program.
+### Third-party Tests

+The plugin allows you to add custom file checks through external tools.
+The plugin supports `flac --test`, `oggz-validate`, and `mp3val` out of the box, but you can also [configure your own](#third-party-tools).

+Custom tests are run when on the following occasions.

+* Before importing a file (see below)
+* Before adding checksums with the `-a` flag
+* When running `beet check --external`

+The file checks are not run when updating files.
+The rationale is that if the checksum of a file is correct, the file is assumed to be clean and pass all the custom tests.

+If some file fails a test the line
 ```
-$ beet check -x 'album:Abbey Road'
-Verifying integrity: 17/17 [100%]
-/music/Abbey Road/01 Come Together.mp3
-/music/Abbey Road/17 Her Majesty.mp3
-Do you want to fix these files? (y/n) y
-Fixing files: 1/2 [50%]
+WARNING error description: /path/to/file
 ```
-This will fix the files, keep a backup and update the checksums.
+is printed.

 ### Usage with `import`

 Since it would be tedious to run `check -a` every time you import new music into beets, *beets-check* will add checksum automatically.
-Before an album or track is imported an integrity check is run.
+Before file is imported the plugin will also check the file with the provided third-party tools.
 If the check fails beets will ask you to confirm the import.

 ```
 $ beet import 'Abbey Road'